 Once employers have an applicant pool, they narrow it down to the best qualified candidates.
 This comes after dozens, or hundreds, of applicants have been screened out of the pool.
 During the initial screening, employers usually spend no more than a few seconds on each application.

 Larger companies often use applicant tracking systems to efficiently screen large applicant pools.
 Applicant tracking systems are designed to select candidates who have the desired qualifications for the job.
-The resume section in Chapter 4 addresses the need to consider those tracking systems when putting together your resume.
+The resume section in the chapter on Resumes and Cover Letters addresses the need to consider those tracking systems when putting together your resume.

 Stage 3: Selection